Health notifications

 The API approach is more complex to configure, but more flexible.
 In particular, it allows notifications to be sent to multiple Slack channels, whereas a Slack webhook is tied to a specific Slack channel.

-If you are likely to configure multiple SquaredUp Cloud notification channels to target different Slack channels, the API approach may be preferable.
+If you are likely to configure multiple SquaredUp notification destinations to target different Slack channels, the API approach may be preferable.
 If you are only targeting a single Slack channel, the webhook approach should suffice.

 Slack API